 As the picture above shows, there’s a huge difference, and how clean the slats are will impact how well the paint sticks to the vents.

 Okay, feel free to laugh, but my homemade drying rack totally worked…

-Once the vents were completely dry, I placed them back onto my dried fireplace, screwed them in, and lightly dabbed some SuperPaint over the tops to blend in the color of the screws (which were previously painted tan like the vents).
+Once the vents were completely dry, I placed them back onto my dried fireplace, screwed them in, and lightly dabbed some SuperPaint over the tops to blend in the color of the screws.

 Organize Your Paint Cans With Printable Labels

-To help you organize your used paint cans after a big project like this, I’ve created these free printable paint can labels!
+I’ve created these free printable paint can labels to help you organize your used paint cans after a big project like this!

 If your paint cans look anything like mine after you’re done using them, you probably can’t read the paint type, brand, color, or finish on your cans because they’re covered in paint!